JamesTsay-12/blog-site/_posts/2025-10-28-Investment-reallocation-anticipating-a-dip.md

 - If you crave **simplicity and stability**, stay with low-cost diversified ETFs.
 - If you want **edge exposure**, selectively use proven active managers like Buffett or Danoff.
-- If you’re tactical by nature, keep cash or alternatives ready — but follow rules, not emotions.
+- If you’re tactical by nature, keep cash or alternatives ready,  but follow rules, not emotions.

 In the end, it’s not about guessing the crash.
 It’s about **designing a system you trust** — one that fits your psychology, protects your capital, and compounds your discipline.